Brewery Mills

 Build Quality

 For brewers this usually comes down to RAD vs. RMS, a simple matter of budget.
-Getting a heavier-duty mill off the bat will save you money in the long-run without a doubt.
+Getting a heavier-duty mill off the bat will surely cost less in the long run due to repairs and down-time.
 But if you really need that extra money now, a lighter mill will do.
-Just remember that it’s not a straight dollar-for-dollar translation.
-Lighter mills will come with more noise, dust, and repairs (time spent).
+It’s worth noting, however, that better mills have more benefits than direct long-term cost.
+They’ll also create less dust, less noise, and will allow you to control the grind more finely, which will improve yields.

 The value we add to the manufacturer in exchange for a discount is volume, and the value we add for the brewer is they can receive sales and service for their whole system from one point of contact.